Kingdom of Mewar: Maharana Sanga

 After his father's death, Sangram Singh ascended on the throne in 1509.
+The time at which he ascended the throne of Mewar was a opportunistic one as the Sultanates of Malwa and Gujarat and fallen in disarray and rulers of Marwar, Amber, Hadoti, Idar and the other Rajputs states were not powerful enough to contend with the rulers of Mewar.
+He first strengthened his kingdom by repairing the existing forts and garrisoned them and reorganised the army and proper defences were laid along with reorganising of administration by appointing his one of close associates to governor of Ajmer.
+He also reduced neighbouring states of Amber, Sirohi and Idar to vassalship again.

 Around 1517, in the Sultanate of Malwa under the Sultan Mahmud Khilji II, too much power landed in the hands of Medini Rai which upset a lot of Muslim nobles.
 Eventually, Mahmud himself asked for help from the Sultan of Gujarat to get rid of Medini Rai.
 The war started as the two sultans besieged Mandu where Rai's son died.
 Sanga supported Medini Rai and in turn attacked and captured Gagron where he appointed Medini Rai to govern as a replacement to his prior holdings in Malwa.
+In 1518 Mahmud Khilji II collected another massive army and invaded Mewar through Gagron.
+In the ensuing battle, the Maharana won decisively; he took Khilji captive, appointed a physician to care for Khilji, and later escorted him back to his kingdom to Mandu.
+Eastern Malwa including Chanderi was captured and were given to Medini Ray.
 In 1518, Ibrahim Lodhi ascended to the throne of Delhi.
 He engaged with Sanga in two major battles when he realized Sanga had been encroaching on land in the Sultanate.
-The sultan was defeated at Khatoli and Dholpur; as a result, Sanga was able to capture the entire North-East Rajputana up to Chanderi.
-This defeat was a humiliating setback for the new sultan as he lost much territory to an internal conflict in his empire.
+The sultan was defeated at Khatoli and Dholpur; as a result, Sanga was able to capture the entire North-East Rajputana up to Agra This defeat was a humiliating setback for the new sultan as he lost much territory to an internal conflict in his empire.
 In the Battle of Khatoli, a sword injured Sanga's arm, and his leg was injured by an arrow, making him lame.